Fees for Services

 - Does my plan provide out-of-network reimbursement for mental health?

 - Am I covered to see a Licensed Marriage and Family Therapist?

 - Will you cover in-person and/or video therapy sessions?

 - I live in San Francisco*, is there an accepted maximum fee for therapists*?
 What percentage of that fee do you cover?

 - Is there a deductible I need to meet before you will start to reimburse me?

 - Is there a maximum amount you will reimburse within a year or period of time?

 - Do I need a diagnosis on the statement I receive from my therapist?

-Whether you are using your in-network or out-of-network insurance benefits it’s important to be aware that most insurance companies require that the treating therapist provide a clinical diagnosis and sometimes additional clinical information such as a treatment plan or summaries, or in rare cases a copy of the entire record.
+Whether you are using your in-network or out-of-network insurance benefits it’s important to be aware that most insurance companies require that the treating therapist provide a clinical diagnosis and sometimes additional information.

 I’m happy to discuss all this in more detail if you have any questions.